stoplightio/postman-importer/README.md

 This utility helps you converting local files from your command line.

 ```
-./lib/bin/converter.js --from OAS --to RAML10 ./path/to/swagger.json
+./lib/bin/converter.js --from OAS20 --to RAML ./path/to/swagger.json
-./lib/bin/converter.js --from OAS --to RAML10 ./path/to/swagger.json > output.raml
+./lib/bin/converter.js --from OAS20 --to RAML ./path/to/swagger.json > output.raml

+./lib/bin/converter.js --from RAML --to OAS20 ./path/to/source.raml > swagger.json
 ```

 Or install globally and then:

 ```
-oas-raml-converter --from OAS --to RAML10 ./path/to/swagger.json
+oas-raml-converter --from OAS20 --to RAML ./path/to/swagger.json
-oas-raml-converter --from OAS --to RAML10 ./path/to/swagger.json > output.raml
+oas-raml-converter --from OAS20 --to RAML ./path/to/swagger.json > output.raml

+oas-raml-converter --from RAML --to OAS20 ./path/to/source.raml > swagger.json
 ```

 ### 3. As a service